Manny Machado: Los Angeles Dodgers (2018)

 On July 18, 2018, Machado was traded to the Los Angeles Dodgers for Yusniel Diaz, Dean Kremer, Rylan Bannon, Breyvic Valera and Zach Pop.
 Unable to use his No. 13 uniform number in Los Angeles since it was already worn by infielder Max Muncy, Machado chose uniform No. 8 because he was a Kobe Bryant fan growing up.
 He debuted as a Dodger on July 20 against the Milwaukee Brewers and had two singles and two walks.
 He recorded his 1,000th career hit on August 9, off Tyler Anderson of the Colorado Rockies.
 In 66 games with the Dodgers, Machado finished with a .273 batting average, 13 home runs, and 42 RBI.
 Overall in 2018, combined with both teams, Machado played 162 games with a .297 average, 35 doubles, 37 home runs, and 103 RBI.

 After defeating the Rockies 5–2 in a tiebreaker, the Dodgers clinched the NL West pennant.
 Machado was fined an undisclosed amount for the way he ran into first base in Game 4 of the National League Championship Series against the Brewers.
 Machado intentionally caught the foot of Brewers' first baseman Jesús Aguilar with his own.
 The action prompted the benches to clear, and the Brewers' fan base still hold onto an animosity toward Machado in the years that have followed.

 In the 2018 World Series, the Dodgers faced off against the Boston Red Sox.
-On the eve of the World Series, Pedroia told WEEI’s Rob Bradford about being injuring by Machado's slide in 2017, saying “I think about it all the time.”
-And when Bradford asked if there’s been any contact with Machado since then, Pedroia had a terse response, “no.” Red Sox fans also had not forgotten the dirty slide, so Machado was booed heavily at Fenway Park for games one and two.
+On the eve of the World Series, Pedroia told WEEI's Rob Bradford about being injured by Machado's slide in 2017, saying "I think about it all the time."
+And when Bradford asked if there's been any contact with Machado since then, Pedroia had a terse response, "no." Red Sox fans also had not forgotten the dirty slide, so Machado was booed heavily at Fenway Park for games one and two.
 He hit .182 in the series with four hits.
 In the deciding game five which clinched the title for the Red Sox, Machado was the final out as he struck out against Chris Sale.